Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Numerical Experiments

 \subsection{Model Comparison}

-In this simulation we compare the estimation and prediction performance of our framework with three other approaches that implement SADR based on a location, scale and shape (LSS) parameterization.
+In this simulation, we compare the estimation and prediction performance of our framework with three other approaches that implement SADR based on a location, scale and shape (LSS) parameterization.
 More specifically, we run our approach against a likelihood-based optimization \citep[gamlss;][]{Rigby.2005}, a Bayesian optimization \citep[bamlss][]{Umlauf.2018} and a model-based boosting routine \citep[MBB;][]{Mayr.2012}.
-For three different distributions (normal, gamma, logistic) we investigate a combination of different number of observations $n\in \{300,2500\}$ and different number of linear feature effects in the location ($p \in \{10,75\})$ and 2 linear effects in the scale parameter.
-In addition to the linear feature effects we add 10 non-linear effects for the location and 2 non-linear effects for the scale. \paragraph{Results} Table \ref{tab:comparison} summarizes the mean log-scores of $0.25n$ test data points and mean RMSE measuring the average of the deviations between true and estimated structured effects.
-We observe that our approach (SDDR) often yields the best or second to best estimation and prediction performance, while being robust to more extreme scenarios in which the number of observations is small in comparison to the number of feature effects.
-In this situation other approaches tend to suffer from convergence problems.
-We conclude that the estimation of SADR within our neural network framework works equally well to classical statistical approaches, but yields more robust results in high-dimensional settings.
+For three different distributions (normal, gamma, logistic), we investigate a combination of different sample sizes $n\in \{300,2500\}$ and different numbers of linear feature effects in the location ($p \in \{10,75\})$, while fixing the number of linear effects in the scale parameter to two.
+In addition to the linear feature effects, we add 10 non-linear effects for the location and two non-linear effects for the scale.
+Further details can be found in Supplementary Material~B. The SSDR models are trained using Adam with a learning rate of $0.001$, batch size of 32, and the number of epochs selected by 5-fold cross-validation.
+The simulation results are replicated 20 times.

+\emph{Results}.
+Table \ref{tab:comparison} summarizes the mean log-scores of $0.25n$ test data points and mean RMSE measuring the average of the deviations between true and estimated structured effects.
+We observe that our approach (SSDR) often yields the best or second-best estimation and prediction performance while being robust to more extreme scenarios in which the number of observations is small in comparison to the number of feature effects.
+In this situation, other approaches tend to suffer from convergence problems.
+We conclude that the estimation of SADR within our DNN framework works at least as good as classical statistical approaches, but yields more robust results in high-dimensional settings.

 \tabcolsep{1.5pt}